 Adopting a pet is a huge decision and should not be entered lightly.
 Doing just a little research now can prevent a huge heartbreak later.

 People tend to choose pets based on visual features, but it is hard to determine all of a pets characteristics just by looking at them.
 Consider your lifestyle and how you want your potential pet to fit in it; Are you an active person who regularly exercises?
 Or are you looking for a companion animal who just wants to snuggle all day?
-There is the perfect pet for every owner, but it's very important to find one whose energy and maintenence level match yours.
+There is the perfect pet for every owner, but it's very important to find one whose energy and maintenance level match yours.

 Another thing to consider is grooming regiments.
 Some animals (such as Poodles, Huskies, Malamutes, etc) require regular grooming to maintain their luxurious coats, whereas others (Beagles, Labrador Retrievers, etc), need nothing more than a bath now and then.

-The Oakland County Animal Control & Pet Adoption Center suggests visiting your local shelter several times before making a decision.
+The Oakland County Animal Shelter & Pet Adoption Center suggests visiting your local shelter several times before making a decision.
 Take the animal for a walk and spend some time with them.
 Find out which animal's personality fits with your lifestyle.

 We do understand that sometimes adoptions just do not work out and you must bring the animal back.
 A dog or cat may be returned within 30 days of adoption for a full refund.
 Please be aware that refunds are not immediate; Oakland County will mail you a refund check.
 This process can take up to 4 weeks.